n6ai/minze/docs/guide/advanced-typescript.md

 import { MinzeElement, Reactive, Attrs, Watch, EventListeners } from 'minze'

 /**
- * Since all properties and attribute properties
+ * Since all reactive properties and attribute properties
  * are defined dynamically, we are defining
  * their types separately in an interface.
  *